astralfrontier/astralfrontier.org-OLD/content/pages/settings/falkens-matrix.md

 **2199:** _In earlier iterations of the Matrix, Neo confronts the Architect, makes a choice, and is sent back in time.
 In the sixth temporal iteration, Neo chooses differently._

 **2201:** The Machine War comes to an end. ([TMT])

+_The "equation" which led a series of AIs to attempt to destroy or control humanity has a balance.
+Humans can choose not to destroy themselves, and do so._

 Other properties
 ----------------